-The situation is no different with reporting on backlinks, organic traffic, content engagement and many other metrics.
+The situation is no different when you’re reporting on backlinks, organic traffic, content engagement, and many other metrics.

-But don’t get me wrong, all this data and reports are important, just not for everyone.
+But don’t get me wrong, all this data and reports are important.
+But they aren’t for everyone.

 To align the entire organization to SEO, make the data you report relevant to every person or department you want on your side.